 "And he did it.
 Come over here crying and told us all about it.
 Everything.
 Poor thing.
-Rose Ellen and Ethel Fordham collected some change for him so he could get away.
+Rose Ellen and Ethel Fordham collected Maylene too some change for him so he could go on off somewhere.
 We led him out on a mule.
 All he won was his life which I doubt was worth much to him after that."
-"I don't believe they stopped that mess 'til Pearl Harbor."
-"When was this?"
+"I don't believe they stopped that mess 'til Pearl Harbor," "When was this?"
 Frank clamped his jaw.

 "When was what?"

 "When the son, Jerome, came here."

 "Long time.
 Ten years, eleven, I reckon.
 Say how's your sister?"
 Salem faked genuine interest.

-"Mendable.
-She'll be all right."
+"Mended.
+She'll be alright."

+sulle

+Anderson sounded furious.

 "She say what happened to my Ford?"

-That would be the last thing on her mind.
+"That would be the last thing on her mind.
+And it should be the last thing on yours."

+"Yeah, well."
+Salem moved his queen.